boldbi/bold-bi-docs/docs/faq/how-to-deploy-boldbi-as-offline-deployment-in-docker.md

     docker images
     ~~~

-4. Now, you need to save the download image into a file using the <b>docker</b> save command:
+4. Now, you need to save the downloaded image into a file using the **docker** save command.

      ~~~
     docker save -o <output path and filename> <docker image name:tag>
     ~~~
     ` Example: docker save -o C:\User\Boldbi.tar syncfusion/boldbi:latest`

-    When the command is done, you should see a container file created at the path you specified.
+    When the command is finished, you should see a container file created at the path you specified.

-5. Now, you need to load the file using <b>docker load</b> command.
+5. Now, you need to load the file using the **docker load** command.

     ~~~
     docker load -i <path and filename>